Sunday, February 2, 2014

 If you don’t have your strategic initiatives mapped to skill sets, then a brief SWOT analysis can help the organization capture the skill sets necessary, to achieve its strategic goals.
 You can capture this information using surveys.

-Once the Strategic skills required by the business and the actual skill sets of your employees have been defined; then you need to do a gap analysis.
+Once the strategic skills required by the business and the actual skill sets of your employees have been defined; then you need to do a gap analysis.
 This gap analysis then defines your TNA.
-I have seen Gap analysis’s that are extensive, or as simple as a list of skills then counts of strategic needs and actual employee skills side by side.
+We have seen gap analyses that are extensive, or as simple as a list of skills then counts of strategic needs and actual employee skills side by side.

 TNA’s can also be performed at different level in the organization.
 Organizational training needs analysis involves the review and critical appraisal of the organization’s mission, vision, and strategy.